Genus and species: Nomascus leucogenys

 Gibbons have a home range of about 75 to 100 acres (0.3 to 0.4 km2) and travel about one mile (1.6 km) per day through this range.
 They defend approximately three-quarters of their range as their group territory.
 Defense takes the form of calls from the center of the territory, calls from the boundaries, confrontations across the boundaries, chasing across the boundaries, and, rarely, physical contact between males.
 Gibbons are arboreal and spend most of their time in the canopy.
 They rarely stay on the ground for very long.
 Here at the Zoo the gibbons spend more time on the ground.
 You may see youngsters wrestling in the grass.

 White-cheeked gibbons are 18 to 25 inches (47 to 64 cm) tall and weigh about 15 to 20 pounds (7 to 9 kg).
-Our females are slightly heavier than males, which is not typical of gibbons in the wild.
 They exhibit sex- and age-linked color dimorphism.
 All infants are a beige color.
 By the time they are one to one and a half years old, their coat has become black with white cheek patches.
 At sexual maturity (five to seven years), males remain black and females become a beige color again.
 The external genitalia of males and females are remarkably similar, and the sex of an individual can be hard to determine without close examination.
 Both sexes have long, dagger-like canines.

-Like all gibbons, white-cheeked gibbons live in small, monogamous families composed of a mated pair and up to four offspring.
+Like all gibbons, white-cheeked gibbons live in small groups typically composed of an adult pair and their offspring.
 They are physically independent at about three, mature at about six, and usually leave the family group at about eight, though they may spend up to ten years in their family group.